 Under Solvency II, the SCR must be covered by at least 50% Tier 1 capital.
-As agreed with the PRA, this test applies to the Lloyd's SCR, which covers the 1 in 200-year loss to the 'association of underwriters known as Lloyd's' (as calculated using the LIM 'capital burn' test), as well applying a similar test to the central SCR which addresses the central capital requirement of the Society.
+As agreed with the PRA, this test applies to the Lloyd's SCR, which covers the 1 in 200year loss to the 'association of underwriters known as Lloyd's' (as calculated using the LIM 'capital burn' test), as well applying a similar test to the central SCR which addresses the central capital requirement of the Society.

-Most own funds at Lloyd's are Tier 1 but as described below letters of credit (LOCs), guarantees and life policies provided as members' FAL, and the dated subordinated debt issued in 2014 and 2017, constitute Tier 2 assets.
+Most own funds at Lloyd's are Tier 1 but as described below letters of credit (LOCs), guarantees and life policies provided as members' FAL, and the subordinated debt issued in 2017, constitute Tier 2 assets.
 The deferred tax asset is classified as Tier 3.
+During 2024, the subordinated debt issued in 2014 was fully redeemed.